jayisa-ks/Supermarket-Sales-Analysis-Using-SQL/README.md

 .
 Customer Spending Analysis

 ### Key Insights
-.Total revenue generated was ₹322,966.75.
+Total revenue generated was ₹322,966.75.
-.Branch C generated the highest revenue (₹110,568.71).
+Branch C generated the highest revenue (₹110,568.71).
-.Food & Beverages was the top revenue-generating product category.
+Food & Beverages was the top revenue-generating product category.
-.Members contributed more revenue than normal customers.
+Members contributed more revenue than normal customers.
-.E-wallet and Cash were the most preferred payment methods.
+E-wallet and Cash were the most preferred payment methods.
-.Weekday sales accounted for nearly 69% of total revenue.
+Weekday sales accounted for nearly 69% of total revenue.